AlessandroMangili/Assignment1_ARP/README.md

 ### Signals

 The signals used are as follows:
-- `SIGUSR1` to send a response to the watchdog,
+- `SIGUSR1` to send a response to the watchdog.
-- `SIGUSR2` to terminate the component,
+- `SIGUSR2` to terminate the component.
-- `SIGWINCH` for window resizing,
+- `SIGWINCH` for window resizing.
 - `SIGTERM` for the generation of obstacles and targets by the components.

 The default signal behavior is overridden using the `sigaction()` primitive, while `sigprocmask()` is employed to block all other signals.
 This ensures that if a component receives an unexpected signal (i.e., one not listed), it can ignore it without any effect.
 The signal mask is custom for each component based on which signals it needs to receive.